PavanRangani/docs/docs/prd/legal-entities/partnership.md

 #### Current Owners

 Current owners of the firm.

+As owner Contact, Individual, Other partnership or Trust can be added.

 Each owner has their % share.
 Total % should be exactly 100.

 #### Pull Assets to Owners